 This has affected many of the most popular WordPress themes and plugins.
 At this time there is a comprehensive review taking place to ensure that issues with the affected ones are being resolved.

-According to Gary Pendergast, who is assisting in the effort to resolve this, “There is no official headcount on how many plugin’s are affected, as it’s a case-by-case things to check.”
-He has also indicated that some of the affected plugins are no longer having automated updates, stating “Jetpack, EDD, P3, Download Monitor and Related Posts for WP opted-in for auto updates, I didn’t keep track of who opted out.”
+According to Gary Pendergast, who is assisting in the effort to resolve this, “There is no official headcount on how many plugins are affected, as it’s a case-by-case thing to check.”
+He has also indicated that some of the affected plugins are no longer having automated updates, stating “Jetpack, EDD, P3, Download Monitor and Related Posts for WP opted-in for auto-updates, I didn’t keep track of who opted out.”